scloud by Florian Salzmann

 Microsoft Defender Android - allow running in background

-After all the many "OK" and "Allow" the Defender is finally set up and directs the user directly to the overview of the apps to be scanned and filtered websites.
-The apps are then also automatically scanned.
-All apps are scanned, even if they are not managed by MAM.
+After all the many “OK” and “Allow” taps, Defender is finally set up and takes the user directly to the overview of scanned apps and filtered websites.
+The apps then also get scanned automatically.
+Every app gets scanned, also the ones not managed by MAM.

 Microsoft Defender Android - scanning